daleao/sdv/Ligo/Modules/Arsenal/README.md

 3. To add more viable best-in-slot alternative which are not immediately overshadowed by the Infinity Blade, but at the same time maintaining the latter's "legendary" status:
     - **Dragonbone** weapons are the sharpest and most-damaging weapons in the game, even above Infinity weapons.
     - **Dwarven** weapons are marginally weaker, but heavier, wider and more defensive.
     - **Infinity** weapons have comparable damage.
-They are otherwise unremarkable stat-wise, but offer [other unique bonuses, if you are willing to put in some work for them](#infinity-1-weapons).
+They are otherwise unremarkable stat-wise, but offer [other unique bonuses, if you are willing to put in the work for them](#infinity-1-weapons).

+In addition to reworked base stats, two copies of the same weapon will not longer be identical; as is standard among many RPGs, looted weapons now receive randomized stats, determined when dropped and scaled up to the player's deepest mine progression.
+This means that players can always loot stronger weapons, and no weapon is ever trivialized.
+Unique or legendary weapons retain fixed stats.

+Finally, in order to ensure the desired experience, weapons have been removed from mine chest rewards.
+Chests will offer valuable loot, but players must now work for better weapons, either from farming monster drops or purchasing them from Marlon.
+Keep in mind that purchased wepons also have fixed stats, and are generally significantly weaker than dropped variants.
+Certain special weapons can now only be obtained as monster drops.

+### Weapon Textures

+As a bonus, this module offers a simple makeover for some weapons.
+The new designs are true to vanilla, seeking to only make them more realistic (i.e., daggers that actually look like daggers rather than small swords) or better fitting of their reassigned weapon type or lore.
+These textures will always be overwritten by Content Patcher weapon retextures.

 ## Slingshots Rework